Proto:Chrono Trigger (SNES)/Graphic Differences

 Blackbird Treasure Chests

 The treasure chests in the Blackbird are a silver color in the prototype.

 Though there are subtle changes throughout most of the tilesets, the ones used for the Zeal Kingdom areas appear to have undergone by far the most overall renovations.

 The decorative statues in Zeal Castle are quite different in the prototype.
 The final version changed them considerably to feature a much more obvious goddess figure instead of the rough designs of the proto.

 The gargoyle statues also underwent some modifications, although not as drastic as the human ones above.
 The designs on the base were altered slightly in the final to something which appears to be the Mammon Machine.

 The designs on the sealed doors of Zeal Castle and the domes in 2300 AD underwent a rather radical change, going from abstractions of no obvious significance in the prototype to a design of the Mammon Machine in the final.
 The doors were also given animated lights in the final.

-The banners adorning the walls of Zeal Castle were also changed, in almost the exact same manner as the doors.
+The banners adorning the walls of Zeal Castle were changed in almost the exact same manner as the doors.

 The tablecloths went through a similar change: a generic design in the prototype was replaced with another Mammon Machine motif in the final.